Toplogic-Inc/log-surgeon-rust/README.md

 the schema regular expressions into abstract syntax trees (AST), convert ASTs into non-deterministic finite automata ([NFA][wiki-nfa]), and merge all NFAs into one large deterministic finite automata ([DFA][wiki-dfa]).
-This single-DFA design will ensure the execution time is bounded by the length of input stream.
+This single-DFA design will ensure the execution time is bounded by the length of the input stream.
 If time allows, we will even implement [tagged DFA][wiki-tagged-dfa] to make the schema more powerful.

 The parser has two components: